rjkviegas/skills-workshops/week-2/domain_modelling/README.md

 ## Instructions

-* Spend 25 minues implementing the coin flipping program, using the process above.
+* Using the process above, spend 25 minues implementing the coin flipping program.

 * For this workshop, so that you can focus on domain modelling and not rspec syntax, don't write tests.